 Ways to Structure Your Gift

 Pledges: You may wish to extend your gifts over a period of time, especially if you plan to be a major gift donor.
-Most contributors who use this approach prepare or complete a written pledge letter and send it to the Office of External Affairs.
+Most contributors who use this approach prepare or complete a written pledge letter and send it to SPH Advancement.
 This letter should outline the amount of the pledge, the payment schedule, and any specific designation for the gift.
 For purposes of the Carolina First Campaign, we are asking pledge donors to fulfill their commitment within five years, though special circumstances may warrant a longer time period.
 You may fulfill your pledge with gifts of cash, securities or other forms of personal or real property.